 To view our current AHRI accredited courses, Click here

-Application/submissions open: 1 February 2017 - Click HERE to submit your application.
+Application/submissions open: 1 February 2017 - Submissions portal is now closed.

 Submission close: 1 May 2017

 Assessment period: 1 May 2017 to 27 May 2017